 The mission of Jazz Empowers is to transform the lives of youth in underserved schools through jazz education.

-We fulfill this mission by partnering with low income schools across the country to start and develop jazz programs.
+We fulfill this mission by partnering with underserved schools across the country to start and develop jazz programs.
 We are driven by our belief that every child in America has the right to a high quality music education.
 We teach jazz because it is rooted in improvisation which maximizes students’ creativity and self expression.
 We believe jazz has the power to transform students’ lives intellectually, emotionally, and socially.
 Because jazz is a language we teach the next generation of jazz musicians to listen, express, and create.

 The Vision Of Jazz Empowers Is . .